N-Bararpour/dbnorm/README.md

 # dbnorm (V-0.1)

-**A package for drift across batches normalization and visualization**
+**A package for drift across batches normalization and visualization!**

 ![](images/Logo.png)
 *dbnorm* contains several functions which allow visualization and